thesofakillers/literature-notes/yatesMindIlluminatedComplete2017.md

 ### An overview of the 10 Stages

+- The progress through the 10 stages of meditation practice is marked by Four Milestone Achievements, dividing the Ten Stages into four distinct parts.

+#### How the Process Unfolds

+- Each stage is defined in terms of the skills that the practitioner should master.
+  - only once the skills of a given stage are _mastered_ should the practitioner move on to the next stage.
+    - this is because skills of each stage build gradually on those from previous stages.
+    - As such there should be no skipping of stages or shortcuts
+      - diligence is all you need.
+- It will occur that you will find yourself accidentally jumping in between stages as you begin, or practising several stages at the same time.
+  - this is perfectly normal
+  - the important thing is to practice according to whatever is happening in your meditation _presently_.
+    - don't force moving back up or moving back down.
+- The techniques across various stages are similar, however the goals are not.
+- While isolated experiences of more advanced stages can happen at lower stages, these should not be taken as signals that one is ready to advance to higher stages until they can be experienced regularly.
+Until then, use these glimpses as inspiration.

+#### The Rate of Progress through the Ten Stages

+- It is possible to master the Ten Stages within a few months or years
+  - what you need
+    - regular daily sitting practice of one or two hours
+    - some supplemental practices described in the appendices (e.g. walking meditation)
+  - daily practice combined with occasional longer periods will be enough for success.
+- Life and stressful events can affect the process, of course.
+- It is important not to fall victim to the problem of compartmentalization:
+  - there is a tendency in beginner practitioners to separate meditation from the rest of their lives
+  - Instead, the skills and insights we learn should infuse daily life for optimized progress.
+- The most important factor is clear understanding of each Stage, as this will allow you to practice at the appropriate level.

+#### The Ten Stages of Meditative Training

+- **Stage 1: Establishing a Practice**.
+Mastery of this stage means never missing a daily practice session.
+It is a stage all about _diligence_.
+- **Stage 2: Interrupted Attention and Overcoming Mind-Wandering.** Mastery of this stage means being able to sustain attention to the meditation object (e.g. your breath) for minutes, while interruptions only last a few a seconds.
+  Attention is easily captured by distractions, that lead to forgetting and result in mind-wandering.
+- **Stage 3: Extended Attention and Overcoming Forgetting.** Similar to stage 2, but mind-wandering becomes shorter and shorter until it stops entirely.
+The challenge then is to tackle _forgetting_ and avoiding sleepiness.
+Mastery is achieved when one rarely forgets the breath and does not fall asleep.

+See section in book - useful as a reminder of the big picture.

+#### Cultivating the Right Attitude and Setting Clear Intentions

 ## Glossary

 - **Awakening**: To Awaken means understanding reality as it is, rather than as